The 10 Essential Components Of a Successful Technology Brand Strategy

 To help our clients tap into their authentic brand voice, we turn to Carl Jung’s archetypes.
 Developed by the famed psychologist in the 1940s, Jung’s set of 12 archetypes — common character models — were based on the human psyche and behaviors.
 Like humans, every brand falls into an archetype, from the Sage (exemplifying wisdom), to the Creator (innovation and ingenuity) to the Caregiver (support and nurturing.)
 We hold workshops to help clients determine their unique brand personality as defined by their archetype.
 This exercise informs parameters and provides guardrails for brand voice, and ensures messaging consistency.

 For a technology brand to change perceptions, it can’t just be a concept — it must be infused into everything the organization says and does.
-A new brand should include a comprehensive plan for bringing the brand to life and sustaining it over time through traditional marketing channels like ads, events, and digital content as well as experiential touchpoints such as customer service calls, sales pitches, and office reception areas.
+A new brand should include a comprehensive plan for bringing the brand to life and sustaining it over time.
+This is done through traditional marketing channels like ads, events, and digital content as well as experiential touchpoints such as customer service calls, sales pitches, and office reception areas.

 To adapt seamlessly across different channels and audiences — clients, prospects, employees, recruits, investors, analysts, media — an organization needs to develop brand guidelines, message maps, and other tools to ensure that messaging flexes to address each constituents’ unique needs and concerns while maintaining brand consistency.